wri/carbon_budget_arpy_zonal_stats/README.md

     masks in a sub directory.
 These masks are used later as extent inputs in the Zonal Statistics Masked script.

 ##### 02 Zonal Stats
+    This script calulates zonal statistics for each area of interest and carbon dataset combination without applying any additional masking.

 ##### 03 Zonal Stats Masked
+    This script calculates zonal statistics for each area of interest and carbon dataset combination and applies each of two masks:

+    _tcd: considers tree cover density > 30
+    _tcd_gain: considers tree cover density > 30 or gain = 1

 ##### 04 Zonal Stats Annualized